SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Creating_a parameter_table_connected_to_an_element_feed.md

    > [!NOTE]
    > It is important that *Element ID* remains selected to allow linking to the *Dropdown* component.

-1. Optional: Use a *Filter* operator to filter the query results using the element that will be selected in the dropdown feed.
+1. Use a *Filter* operator to filter the query results using the element that will be selected in the dropdown feed.

    1. Select the *Filter* operator.
    1. Set *Column* to "Element ID".